Holomorphic curves in Stein domains and the tau-invariant: Introduction

-As a corollary we get a new proof of the Relative Thom conjecture for Stein domains.
+where $\self_\Q(T)$ denotes the rational self-linking number of $T$ in $(M,\xi)$. \end{teo} As a corollary we get a new proof of the Relative Thom conjecture for Stein domains.

-\begin{teo}[Relative Thom conjecture for Stein fillings] A $J$-holomorphic curve $C$, properly embedded in a Stein filling $(W,J)$ of a rational homology contact three-sphere $(M,\xi)$, maximises the Euler characteristic in its relative homology class. \end{teo}
+\begin{teo}[Relative Thom conjecture for Stein fillings] If $(W,J)$ is a Stein filling of a rational homology sphere then a properly embedded pseudo-holomorphic curve in $W$ maximises the Euler characteristic within its relative homology class. \end{teo}

-This was first proved in \cite{GK}.
+The version for symplectic curves was proved in \cite{GK}.
 Their proof builds on the proof of the symplectic Thom conjecture for closed manifolds \cite{OSz} and uses the existence of symplectic caps \cite{Eliashberg-caps}.
 Another proof was suggested by Kronheimer based on some work of Mrowka and Rollin \cite{MR}.
 Our proof is based on Heegaard Floer homology instead, and is closer in spirit to Rasmussen's original proof of the Milnor conjecture \cite{Rasmussen}.
-The main ingredient for the proof of Theorem \ref{teo:main} is some recent work by Hayden \cite{Hayden} that we use in pair with ideas by Hedden, Plamenevskaya, and the second author \cite{Hedden-+,Plamenevskaya,Cavallo-qp}.
+The main ingredients of our proof of Theorem \ref{teo:main} are some recent work by Hayden \cite{Hayden} that we combine with ideas by Hedden, Plamenevskaya, and the second author \cite{Hedden-+,Plamenevskaya,Cavallo-qp}.